8 Steps to Calamansi Farming and Production in the Philippines

 1. Propagation.
 The calamansi may be propagated by seed.
-However, general practice for large scale multiplication of superior trees propagation is done by shield budding using calamandrin as rootstock.
-Other methods of propagating calamansi are by stem cuttings, marcotting, and grafting.
+However, general practice for large-scale multiplication of superior trees propagation is done by shield budding using calamandrin as rootstock.
+Other methods of propagating calamansi are stem cuttings, marcotting, and grafting.

 3. Irrigation.
 After the rainy season, Irrigate calamansi trees during the first dry season; after which trees may depend entirely on rain for their water requirement.
 To attain early of-season flowering, heavily water the trees one to two months before normal flowering time.
 Commercial orchards may employ a drip irrigation system.